 - Simple operation

 - Easy to clean and maintain

 - Small cooking surface

 - Wood as fuel can be difficult to deal with.

-The durable Char-Broil Gourmet Offset Smoker is an easy to assemble, operate and clean entry-level offset smoker.
+The durable Char-Broil Gourmet is easy to assemble, operate and clean entry-level smoker.
 It is a basic offset smoker that is easy on the budget.